-Who are District Collector / Magistrate?
+Who is District Collector / Magistrate?

-Responsibilities as a District Collector
+Responsibilities of an IAS as a District Collector

 District Collector is a traditional role within the Indian administrative system.
 The role was carved out by colonial masters and officers appointed as district collectors were in charge of the assessment and collection of land revenue.
 This is where the ‘collector’ part in the district collector title comes from.